urbanslug/blog/posts/2019-06-22-Introduction-to-Variation-Graphs.md

 ## Variation graphs and RSV
-[Human orthopneumovirus], formerly known as Respiratory Syncytial Virus (RSV), are a single-stranded RNA virus and a good candidate for exploration using the variation graph because viruses don’t have proofreading in their genetic code.
+[Human orthopneumovirus], formerly known as Respiratory Syncytial Virus (RSV), is a single-stranded RNA virus and a good candidate for exploration using the variation graph because viruses don’t have proofreading in their genetic code.
 Proofreading is a process in which the cell ensures that it has copied the genetic code correctly in preparation for cell division.
 Without proofreading,